A novel class of functionals for perturbative algebraic quantum field theory

 \section{Introduction}

-The functional formalism for field theory is an approach that applies techniques from infinite-dimensional geometry to the rigorous description of field theories in a Lagrangian formalism.
-This approach fully embraces the fact that the degrees of freedom of a field theory are given by an infinite-dimensional configuration space.
-Typically, this is the space of sections of some vector-bundle over spacetime, or, more physically, by the subspace of solutions to the Euler-Lagrange equations.
+The functional formalism for field theory applies techniques from infinite-dimensional geometry to the rigorous description of field theories in a Lagrangian setting.
+It fully embraces the fact that the configuration space of a field theory is infinite-dimensional.
+Typically, this is the space of sections of some vector bundle over spacetime, or the subspace of solutions to the Euler-Lagrange equations.

-This formalism has been developed mainly in \cite{dutsch2001algebraic,dutsch2003master,dutsch2007action,duetsch2001perturbative,Brunetti2009} and some of the infinite dimensional differential geometry has been spelled out in \cite{Brunetti2019}, and in \cite{Fredenhagen2013,Fredenhagen2012}, in the context of the quantization of gauge systems.
-It combines the idea of deformation quantization as the basis for constructing free field theory with the Epstein-Glaser \cite{EG} renormalization technique and microlocal analysis insights going back to Radzikowski \cite{Radzikowski1996}.
+This formalism has been developed mainly in \cite{dutsch2001algebraic,dutsch2003master,dutsch2007action,duetsch2001perturbative,Brunetti2009} and some of the infinite dimensional differential geometry has been spelled out in \cite{Brunetti2019}, and, in the context of the quantization of gauge systems, in \cite{Fredenhagen2013,Fredenhagen2012}.
+It combines the idea of deformation quantization as the basis for the construction of free field theory with the Epstein-Glaser \cite{EG} renormalisation technique and microlocal analysis insights going back to Radzikowski \cite{Radzikowski1996}.
 For a review, see \cite{Rejzner2016} and \cite{dutsch2019classical}.

-The central notion in this approach is that of a functional, which is a smooth, generally non-linear function on the configuration space, taking values in some topological vector space.
-As the derivative of such an object is a vector-valued distribution, algebraic operations on functionals (such as the Poisson bracket) are in general ill-defined, as they require pairing distributions together.
-For this reason, extra constraints from microlocal analysis are imposed on the functionals to allow for the definition of a classical or quantum field theory.
-The usual class of functionals that is used in these approaches is that of the \textit{microcausal} functionals.
-The derivatives of these functionals are required to have a restricted singular structure, stemming from the causal structure of the spacetime, hence the name ``microcausal''.
-This definition allows one to avoid the singularities present in the propagators used to define the algebraic structure.
-Microlocal analysis techniques have been successfully applied both in Minkowski spacetime and on more general globally hyperbolic backgrounds in a number of important contributions \cite{Brunetti1996,BF0,BF97,HW,HW01,Baer2009,Brunetti2003}.
+The central notion in this approach is that of a functional, i.e., a function on the configuration space.
+The derivatives of functionals are distributions, so the Poisson bracket and $\star$-product of arbitrary smooth functionals are ill-defined, as they require pairing distributions together.
+A \textit{microcausal} functional is one whose derivatives are required (in terms of microlocal analysis) to have a restricted singular structure, stemming from the causal structure of the spacetime (hence the name `microcausal').
+This restriction is designed precisely to render the pairings in these algebraic operations well defined.
+This was made possible due to the seminal paper of Radzikowski, where the Hadamard condition on a quasifree state was phrased in terms of a microlocal condition on its two-point function \cite{Radzikowski1996}.
+It opened the way for applying microlocal analysis techniques in QFT and since then, the approach has been extremely successful both in Minkowski spacetime and on more general globally hyperbolic backgrounds in a number of important contributions \cite{Brunetti1996,BF0,BF97,HW,HW01,Baer2009,Brunetti2003}.